 - Pap Smears, Pelvic Exams and Clinical Breast Exam

 - Physician services, including doctor office visits

 - Renal dialysis services that are obtained when a member is temporarily outside the plan’s service area and for the first Renal Dialysis visit so the Health Choice Case Management department is aware of the member’s dialysis needs and can coordinate follow-up care (along with the provider).
 Ongoing dialysis treatment does not require additional authorization(s).

-In addition to any exclusions or limitations described in the HC Generations Evidence of Coverage and Summary of Benefits, the following items in the list below are NOT covered except as indicated by Steward Health Choice Generations.
+In addition to any exclusions or limitations described in the SHC Generations Evidence of Coverage and Summary of Benefits, the following items in the list below are NOT covered except as indicated by Steward Health Choice Generations.

 They include but are not limited to:

 - Services that are not covered under Original Medicare, unless such services are specifically listed as covered in Section 4.

 - Services that you get from non-plan providers, except for care for a medical emergency and urgently needed care, renal (kidney) dialysis services that you get when you are temporarily outside the plan’s service area, and care from non-plan providers that is arranged or approved by a plan provider.
 See other parts of this booklet (especially Sections 2 and 3) for information about using plan providers and the exceptions that apply.

 - Services that you get without a referral from your PCP, when a referral from your PCP is required for getting that service.